VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `DeltaSeconds`: A `float` representing the time step for the movement calculation.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for storing the results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for storing the results.

 ### Process
 1. **Jump State Check**: Initially checks the character's jump state before adjusting input acceleration, ensuring responsiveness and accuracy in jump mechanics.